mustakrakishe/Geocoding-api-client/README.md

 ### Stop

-Run in the CLI from the project dir.
+Run in the CLI from the project dir:

 ```
 docker-compose stop
 ```
 ### Run

-Run in the CLI from the project dir.
+Run in the CLI from the project dir:

 ```
 docker-compose start
 ```
 ### Uninstall

-Run in the CLI from the project dir.
-It will remove project containers, related volumes and builded images.
+Run in the CLI from the project dir:

 ```
 docker-compose down -v --rmi local
 ```

+ It will remove project containers, related volumes and builded images.

 ## Request examples